 Badminton is quite unique but can be played anywhere.

-The shuttlecock is totally different to any other sport but once you've got one, found yourself a racquet and something to use as a net, you're good to go.
+The shuttlecock is totally different to any other piece of sporting equipment but once you've got one, found yourself a racquet and something to use as a net, you're good to go.

 Competitive badminton is played indoors but you can play outdoors as a recreational activity, often as a garden or beach game.